Home > Juvenile Law

 Any public or private official having reasonable cause to believe that any child they've come in contact has suffered abuse or that any person they've come into contact has abused a child must immediately report or cause a report to be made as required by 419B.015.
 Failure to report is a Class A Violation

-Abuse Report Form and Content (419B.15)
+Abuse Report Form and Content - 419B.015 (Report form and content)

 A person making a report of child abuse will make an oral report by telephone or otherwise to: